pemue-git/pcb/README.md

 Interface for Viessmann heating and solar controls (USB, RaspberryPi and WLAN)

 ![picture](pic/in_work_100x88.jpg)
+Firmware for Optolink interface can be found in [vitotronic-interface](https://github.com/pemue-git/vitotronic_interface).

 ## Homematic sensors
 Several versions of Homematic sensors for usage inside and outside: